cedar-policy/cedar-docs/docs/schema.md

 Specifies the data type and attributes that are needed to define entities of this type.

-Each attribute defined in a `shape` must include a `type` specification, with a value that names one of the [Cedar supported data types](syntax-datatypes.md).
-The following example shows a simple shape.
+The top level `shape` of an entity must have type `Record`.
+The follwoing example shows a simple Entity specification with a shape:

 ```
+"User" : {
+    "shape" : {
+        "type" : "Record",
+        "attributes" : {
-"Age": {
+            "name" : {
+                "type" : "String"
+            },
-    "shape": {
+            "age" : {
-        "type": "Long"
+                "type" : "Long"
             }
         }
+    }
+}
 ```

+Each attribute defined in a `shape` must include a `type` specification, with a value that names one of the [Cedar supported data types](syntax-datatypes.md).

-Each attribute in a `shape` can be required or optional.
+Each attribute in a `Record` can be required or optional.
 If required, then policies that reference this type can assume that the attribute is always present.
 If optional, then a policy should check or the attribute's presence by using the [has](syntax-operators.md#operator-has) operator before trying to access the attribute's value.
 If evaluation of a policy results in an attempt to access a non-existent attribute, Cedar generates an exception.

-By default, attributes that you define are required.
 You can make an attribute optional by adding `"required": false` to the attribute.
 The following example shows an attribute called `jobLevel` that is an optional attribute for whatever entity it's part of.
 You can also explicitly declare that an attribute is mandatory by including `"required": true` to the shape.

 ```
 "jobLevel": {